secworks/fltfpga/cpu/doc/fltcpu.md

 ring register pointed to by the ring pointer.
 A jsr will move (increase) the pointer and store the PC in the register the pointer now selects.
 A RTS instruction copies the value of the register and the decreases the pointer.
-The pointer itself is part of the status register r29.
+The pointer itself is part of the status/control register r29.
 This means that one can actually move the pointer without performing JSR or RTS operations.

 The size of the descriptor is 32 registers.

+### The EXE instruction ###
+Since we really want to allow weird tricks to be possible, we have added the ability to use the contents of a register as an instruction.

+When the EXE instruction issued, the contents of the register poiinted to by the instruction is used as the next instruction instead of the contents of the memory address pointed to by the PC.

+If the instruction given by the contents of the register doesn't update the PC, the next instruction will be what is currently in the memory pointed to by the PC.
+So basically the EXE instruction will be a double instruction - the exe instruction itself, and the instruction given by the contents of the register.

+If the contents of the register is not an instruction, that is it contains a valid opcode, the CPU will either silently ignore to execute the instruction, or raise an exception.
+Which method to be used is given by the dbg status/control bit.

+### The status/control register r29 ##
+The flags and control bits we want to expose.

+- return address descriptot pointer.
+5 bits
+- eq 1 bit
+- dbg 1 bit.
+- zero

 ## TODO ##